deadlydog/PowerShell.tiPS/ReadMe.md

 Have a tip, module, blog post, or community event that you think others may find valuable?
 See the Contributing section below for how to add your tips to tiPS.

+If you enjoy this module, consider giving it a GitHub star ⭐ to show your support.

 ## ❓ Why this exists

 There are tons of great tips and tricks for PowerShell scattered around on the internet, but they require you to actively go look for them.